npc-gnu/KeyTester-English/README.md

 - 🌙 Light/Dark theme support
 - 🔄 Retry button
 - 🧾 README opening and help section (optional)
-- ✅ Support for `.msi` installation for Windows
+- ✅ Support for `.msi` installation for Windows but only for Turkish version.
+English will come soon.
 - ❌ No support for ".deb/.rpm" for linux distros. you can run the program by "python3" command.
-- ❌ Currently there is only Turkish language support.
-English language support may be added in the future.
+- ✅ This fork is English.
+For Turkish version [click here](https://github.com/hasofxs/KeyTester) .

 ## ⚙️ Installation

-> **For Windows:**

-Download and run the `.msi` file.
-After the installation is complete, you can run it from the Start menu or from a shortcut.

 > **For Linux:**